Lyme disease: Late disseminated infection

 Lyme arthritis occurs in up to 60% of untreated people, typically starting about six months after infection.
 It usually affects only one or a few joints, often a knee or possibly the hip, other large joints, or the temporomandibular joint.
-There is usually large joint effusion and swelling, but only mild or moderate pain.
-Without treatment, swelling and pain typically resolve over time but periodically return.
+Usually, large joint effusion and swelling occur, but only mild or moderate pain.
+Without treatment, swelling and pain typically resolve over time, but periodically return.
 Baker's cysts may form and rupture.

-In early US studies of Lyme disease, a rare peripheral neuropathy was described that included numbness, tingling or burning starting at the feet or hands and over time possibly moving up the limbs.
+In early US studies of Lyme disease, a rare peripheral neuropathy was described that included numbness, tingling, or burning starting at the feet or hands and, over time, possibly moving up the limbs.
 In a later analysis that discovered poor documentation of this manifestation, experts wondered if it exists at all in the US or is merely very rare.

 A neurologic syndrome called Lyme encephalopathy is associated with subtle memory and cognitive difficulties, insomnia, a general sense of feeling unwell, and changes in personality.
 Lyme encephalopathy is controversial in the US and has not been reported in Europe.
 Problems such as depression and fibromyalgia are as common in people with Lyme disease as in the general population.
 There is no compelling evidence that Lyme disease causes psychiatric disorders, behavioral disorders (e.g. ADHD), or developmental disorders (e.g. autism).

-Acrodermatitis chronica atrophicans (ACA) is a chronic skin disorder observed primarily in Europe among the elderly.
-ACA begins as a reddish-blue patch of discolored skin, often on the backs of the hands or feet.
+Acrodermatitis chronica atrophicans is a chronic skin disorder observed primarily in Europe among the elderly.
+It begins as a reddish-blue patch of discolored skin, often on the backs of the hands or feet.
 The lesion slowly atrophies over several weeks or months, with the skin becoming first thin and wrinkled and then, if untreated, completely dry and hairless.
-ACA is also associated with peripheral neuropathy.

 Cause

-Lyme disease is caused by spirochetes, spiral bacteria from the genus Borrelia.
-Spirochetes are surrounded by peptidoglycan and flagella, along with an outer membrane similar to Gram-negative bacteria.
-Because of their double-membrane envelope, Borrelia bacteria are often mistakenly described as Gram negative despite the considerable differences in their envelope components from Gram-negative bacteria.
+Lyme disease is caused by spirochetes, gram-negative bacteria from the genus Borrelia.
+Spirochetes are surrounded by peptidoglycan and flagella.
 The Lyme-related Borrelia species are collectively known as Borrelia burgdorferi sensu lato, and show a great deal of genetic diversity.

 B. burgdorferi sensu lato is a species complex made up of 20 accepted and three proposed genospecies.
-Eight species are known to cause Lyme disease: B. mayonii (found in North America), B. burgdorferi sensu stricto, (found in North America and Europe), B. afzelii, B. garinii, B. spielmanii, and B. lusitaniae (all found in Eurasia).
-Some studies have also proposed that B. valaisiana may sometimes infect humans, but this species does not seem to be important causes of disease.
+Eight species are known to cause Lyme disease: B. mayonii (found in North America), B. burgdorferi sensu stricto (found in North America and Europe), B. afzelii, B. garinii, B. spielmanii, and B. lusitaniae (all found in Eurasia).
+Some studies have also proposed that B. valaisiana may sometimes infect humans.
+This species does not appear to be an important cause of disease.